Injured Punjab Congress worker dies, Pargat seeks arrest of 3 AAP workers

-Punjab Congress leader and former minister Pargat Singh on Tuesday demanded arrest of three Aam Aadmi Party (AAP) workers who allegedly attacked a Congress worker , who died today, in Ferozepur district on 12 March after AAP’s victory in Assembly polls.
+Punjab Congress leader and former minister Pargat Singh on Tuesday demanded the arrest of three Aam Aadmi Party (AAP) workers who allegedly attacked a Congress worker, who died today, in the Ferozepur district on 12 March after AAP’s victory in Assembly polls.

-In an appeal to Punjab Chief Minister Bhagwant Mann, Pargat Singh said the victim Iqbal Singh,a Dalit who was a resident of Village Kassoana in Zira tehsil of Ferozepur district, was attacked by the three AAP workers on 12 March immediately after election results on 10 March.
+In an appeal to Punjab Chief Minister Bhagwant Mann, Pargat Singh said the victim Iqbal Singh, a Dalit who was a resident of Village Kassoana in Zira tehsil of Ferozepur district, was attacked by the three AAP workers on 12 March immediately after the election results on 10 March.

 Earlier on 20 March, another Congress leader Sukhpal Singh Khaira had urged Mann to get the AAP workers arrested for the alleged attack on the party worker Iqbal Singh.